kristoff-it/zine-ssg.io/content/documentation/index.md

 In the future Zine might make links with a missing final `/` a build error.

 #### Frontmatter
 Each markdown file has a JSON frontmatter delimited by `---`.

+*Note: the choice of using JSON is temporary, in the future Zine will use a better data format for frontmatter.*

 ***`index.md`***
 ```